louiswng/louiswng.github.io/_pages/about.md

 ## PhD of Computer Science

-*at University of Hong Kong*																									2022 - present
+*at the University of Hong Kong*																									2022 - present

 Mentor: Dr. Chao Huang